jeswr/blog/raw-posts/disambiguating-data-wallets.md

 #### Signatures

 So how do these signatures actually work?

-First, a *hash* of the digital credential document is created - and is a unique fingerprint :feet: for the document.
+First, a *hash* of the digital credential document is created - and is a unique fingerprint 🐾 for the document.
 For the DPhil Award Credential, this is what the hash looks like:

 ```
 4sSXDN7iEw2niW96vPWNPJVeiwWe6VR77jl+wRnA6bk=